GLDYM/GLDYM/README.md

-I’m Polaris_Light, studying in Shanghai Medical University.
+I’m Polaris_Light, studying in Shanghai Medical College.

 Major in Clinical Medicine, So **Very Poor and Strange logical**.